Toalean culture: Discovery

 Excavations of both cave sites and open sites in Southern Sulawesi are ongoing.
+In October 2023, the team discovered 7,000-year-old tiger shark-tooth knives, the earliest evidence of shark teeth being used in composite weapons worldwide.

 Location and extent

-Known Toalean sites are largely concentrated in the southern third of the southwest peninsula of Sulawesi, in the caves of the limestone karst system, that runs through the lowland plains of the Maros and Pangkajene dan Kepulauan (or ‘Pangkep’) regencies, to the north-east of Makassar.
+Known Toalean sites are largely concentrated in the southern third of the southwest peninsula of Sulawesi, in the caves of the limestone karst system, that runs through the lowland plains of the Maros and Pangkajene dan Kepulauan (or 'Pangkep') regencies, to the north-east of Makassar.
 The southern extent includes Selayar Island.
 As of 2021, no Toalean sites have been found north of Lake Tempe.

 Leang Panninge

 The cave site of Leange Panninge ("Bat Cave") contains dense Toalean assemblages including 138 unbroken backed microliths (many with a regular lozenge shape), Maros points, and various stone scrapers.
 An intact burial with associated stone tools was discovered in 2015.
 The Leang Panninge site was designated as a cultural heritage by the Maros Regency Culture and Tourism Office on July 25, 2019.

-Leang Bulu’ Sipong
+Leang Bulu' Sipong

-Leang Bulu’ Sipong 1 is a low-lying limestone cave at the foot of a limestone karst system on the coastal plains of Pangkep Regency.
+Leang Bulu' Sipong 1 is a low-lying limestone cave at the foot of a limestone karst system on the coastal plains of Pangkep Regency.
 Excavations here uncovered some 212 retouched points, sawlettes, and bone points that may have been used as fishing spears.
-The Toalean cave site is less than 100m from the Late Pleistocene rock art site Leang Bulu’ Sipong 4 which features a figurative painting of a Sulawesi warty pig (Sus celebensis) dating to at least 43,900 years ago (based on Uranium-series dating).
+The Toalean cave site is less than 100m from the Late Pleistocene rock art site Leang Bulu' Sipong 4 which features a figurative painting of a Sulawesi warty pig (Sus celebensis) dating to at least 43,900 years ago (based on Uranium-series dating).